xsellier/godot-button-animation/README.md

 tested on Godot 3.1.2 ~ 3.2.1

-Doesn't work on 3.0.6, maybe need some twearks.
+Doesn't work on 3.0.6, maybe need some tweaks.

 # [MIT LICENSE](./LICENSE)